johnwickerson/HSV/README.md

 * The Isabelle coursework for 2025 is now available.

-* The Dafny coursework for 2025 is not yet available, and is expected to be released by early November.
+* The Dafny coursework for 2025 is now available.

 * The SymbiYosys coursework for 2025 is not yet available.